 Erik Assadourian is a Senior Fellow at Worldwatch Institute where he has studied cultural change, consumerism, degrowth, ecological ethics, corporate responsibility, religion, and sustainable communities over the past 14 years.

 In 2013, Erik co-directed State of the World 2013: Is Sustainability Still Possible?
 He is author of two chapters of the report “Re-engineering Cultures to Create a Sustainable Civilization” and “Building an Enduring Environmental Movement.”
 In 2012, Erik co-directed State of the World 2012: Moving Toward Sustainable Prosperity and wrote “The Path to Degrowth in Overdeveloped Countries” for the report and continues to research and write on degrowth.

 Erik also directed State of the World 2010: Transforming Cultures: From Consumerism to Sustainability and wrote “The Rise and Fall of Consumer Cultures.”
 Erik continues to direct the Transforming Cultures project, which explores innovative new ways to intentionally and proactively transform cultural norms so that living sustainably feels as natural as living as a consumer feels today.
 Most recently, through this project, Erik co-designed an eco-educational scenario for the popular board game Settlers of Catan, Catan: Oil Springs, which he hopes will help players grapple personally with climate change, the tragedy of the commons, and the challenges that come with continued growth in a finite system.

-He also spends much of his time raising his son, Ayhan, and is trying to do so in a way that increases the odds that Ayhan will survive the coming ecological transition (and probable civilizational collapse).
+He also spends about half of every day raising his son, Ayhan, and is trying to do so in a way that increases the odds that Ayhan will survive the coming ecological transition (and probable civilizational collapse).
 When time allows, Erik is writing about this at raisinganecowarrior.net.